Skip Navigation or Skip to Content

 2. Week 2 — Architecture Design.
 Define the five components for your selected workflow: perception inputs (what data feeds the agent), reasoning logic (decision rules and escalation thresholds), action toolset (which systems the agent controls), memory requirements (what context persists between runs), and governance gates (what triggers human review).
 Document this as a Working Procedure so any team member can understand and maintain it.

-3. Week 3 — Build and Test.
+3. Week 3 — Build and Test how to build agentic workflows.
 Deploy the agent using your orchestration platform (n8n, Make.com, or custom API framework).
 Run the workflow against 50–100 historical cases in shadow mode — the agent processes inputs and makes decisions, but a human executes the actions.
 Compare agent decisions to actual human outcomes.
 Target: 90%+ decision alignment before going live.

 4. Week 4 — Controlled Launch with HITL.
 Activate the agent in production with human-in-the-loop governance.
 The agent executes autonomously but every action is logged and the first 100 executions receive retroactive human review.
 Establish your baseline metrics: execution time, decision accuracy, exception rate, and cost per execution.
 This becomes your benchmark for scaling.